WonderNxumalo/Alx_DjangoLearnLab/advanced_features_and_security/LibraryProject/README.md

 relationship_app.can_delete

 This system ensures that only users belonging to a Group that has been assigned the specific permission can access the secured view logic.

+Security Best Practices Implementation

+We have implemented several security enhancements to protect the application against common vulnerabilities.

+4. Secure Settings Configuration (settings.py)

+The following configurations have been set to enhance browser and network-level security:

+DEBUG = False: Ensures that sensitive application and server information is not exposed to users in a production environment.

+X_FRAME_OPTIONS = 'DENY': Protects against Clickjacking attacks by preventing the site from being embedded in a frame.

+SECURE_CONTENT_TYPE_NOSNIFF = True: Prevents the browser from attempting to guess the content type, mitigating some forms of XSS attacks.

+SESSION_COOKIE_SECURE = True and CSRF_COOKIE_SECURE = True: Ensures that session and CSRF tokens are only transmitted over secure (HTTPS) connections.

+SESSION_COOKIE_HTTPONLY = True and CSRF_COOKIE_HTTPONLY = True: Prevents client-side scripts (JavaScript) from accessing these cookies, protecting against cookie theft via XSS.

+5. Cross-Site Request Forgery (CSRF) Protection

+All interactive forms (login and registration) have been updated to explicitly include the {% csrf_token %} template tag.
+This mandatory token ensures that form submissions are only accepted from requests originating from our application, providing protection against CSRF attacks.

+6. SQL Injection and XSS Mitigation

+SQL Injection: The application uses the Django ORM exclusively (Book.objects.all(), etc.).
+The ORM parameterizes all database queries, making the application inherently resilient to SQL Injection attacks.
+No direct raw SQL queries are used.

+XSS (Cross-Site Scripting): Django templates automatically escape output by default.
+This means user-provided data rendered in HTML is safely converted to its plain text equivalent, preventing malicious scripts from executing and mitigating XSS vulnerabilities.